ml4design/ml4design.github.io/assignments/structured-data-module/group.md

 - What are the models that you want to use?
   - Hint: use the knowledge that you learned in this module to choose a set of models that you want to investigate.
 Notice that this is a classification task, and a list of available models can be found at the link below:
   - Link to models: [https://scikit-learn.org/stable/supervised_learning.html](https://scikit-learn.org/stable/supervised_learning.html)
-- What are the variables that you are interested in exploring?
+- What are the variables that you are inteeested in exploring?
   - Hint: use the knowledge that you learned in this module to select different sets of variables and check how these sets affect model performance.
 A list of available variables is mentioned in the tutorial.
   - Hint: change the “add_inter” parameter in the code to add interaction terms, such as H2S multiplied by wind direction.
   - Hint: use the knowledge that you learned in this module to compute feature importance and inspect which are the important features.